forbes-group/mmfutils/README.rst

 Oops!
-We forgot to reinitialize the object… (The formula is correct, but the lattice is no longer commensurate so the FFT derivative has huge errors).
+We forgot to reinitialize the object...
+(The formula is correct, but the lattice is no longer commensurate so the FFT derivative has huge errors).

 .. code:: ipython3